dallam1/dallam1.github.io/index.md

 # Bookings

-Bookings are now open for Dallam 1 2020 Virtual Venture.
+Bookings are now open for Dallam Wherever You Are, our virtual venture for 2020.
 We will need you to be booked on to participate in our live virtual sessions.
 Please complete the booking and permission form [here](https://cpasventures.brushfire.com/events/471465).

 You still need to complete this form even if you had already signed up for the full residential.